btahir/next-shopify-starter/README.md

 Update the manifest.json file and the icons under the public/images/icons folder.

 You can use free tools online such as https://realfavicongenerator.net/ to quickly generate all the different icon sizes and favicon.ico file.

+### Buy Me Coffee

+If you found thi useful and want to show your apprciation please consider buying me a coffee :)

+You can also buy some Doggy Stickers from the store! :D